imehrlich/synthetic_synesthetic/README.md

 # synthetic_synesthetic

 Chromesthesia is a form of synesthesia that involves sound-color pairings.
+These pairings differ between individuals but are often consistent and systematic within a synesthete.
 This repository contains data collected from an individual with chromesthesia, visualizations of this data, and a model predicting song-color pairings.

 #